mediol-git/MoGo/README.md

-# MoGo - test project - a landing in two section
+# MoGo - a landing in two section for Photografers team